-European cultural heritage sites and items are protected.

-Council's heritage planner is consulted MTPS/ regarding any cultural heritage sites.
-Potential impacts and mitigation measures MPL
+Performance Measures Cultural heritage sites and items are protected in natural areas.
+Time Frame 0 Mgt Team MTPS/ MBB MPL Action Council's heritage planner is consulted regarding any cultural heritage sites.
 Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any cultural heritage sites or items.

-Cultural heritage sites and items are protected in natural areas.
+Management Statement 4.2A Cultural Heritage European cultural heritage sites and items are protected.